Betadine Sore Throat Gargle (Povidone-Iodine)

 Overdose Information

-If you think you have used too much Betadine Sore Throat Gargle, you may need urgent medical attention.
-Immediately phone the Poisons Information Centre (13 11 26 in Australia, 0800 POISON or 0800 764766 in New Zealand), contact your doctor, or go to the Emergency Department at your nearest hospital, even if there are no signs of discomfort or poisoning.
+If you think that you have used too much Betadine Sore Throat Gargle, you may need urgent medical attention.
+You should immediately phone the Poisons Information Centre (by calling 13 11 26), or New Zealand 0800 POISON or 0800 764766, or contact your doctor, or go to the Emergency Department at your nearest hospital.
+You should do this even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

 The maximum treatment duration is 14 days.
-Prolonged treatment beyond this could result in normal microbial flora imbalance in the mouth.
+Prolonged treatment could result in a normal microbial flora imbalance in the mouth.

 No, do not use if you have thyroid disease including goiter, thyroid nodules, or other thyroid diseases, especially if you are elderly, as there may be a risk of developing hyperthyroidism.